junxit/us-congress-bills-115/metadata.md

 - 2018-09-28 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 588.
 - 2018-11-15 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S7063; text: CR S7063)
 - 2018-11-15 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S7063; text: CR S7063)
+- 2018-11-16 — Message on Senate action sent to the House.
+- 2018-11-20 — Received in the House.
+- 2018-11-20 — Referred to the House Committee on Oversight and Government Reform.